joohing/optimering-eksamen/approx_algos-search_heuristics/lec27.md

 The $y$ value (current best) is then assigned $z$ with some probability.
 In the slides he writes $min(e^{(v(y)-v(z))/T}, 1)$, where $T$ is some input (and the other two are $y$, the current best, and $z$ the current neighbour in consideration).
-That will, if the solution is good enough so that $v(y)$ is at least $T$ greater than $v(z)$, always set $y:=z$.
+That will, if the numerator is positive, always set $y:=z$.
 Of course if the solution sucks, then the probability is less than 1, but still present - this is where the magic happens.
+Also notice - for a negative exponent (solution worse than before) then an increase in $T$ increases the probability that the solution is picked anyways.

+The convergence picked here (using $e$) is "slow", so other expressions could be picked if you wanna.

+### Simulated Annealing

+Like the metropolis algo, but we change T while we run.
+Lowered over the course.

+## Evolutionary algorithms for TSP

+Seems cursory, don't care